OrenCPC/guide-add-to-mobile-wallet-android/README.md

 3. Gradle Dependencies:

-   - Declare the following Gradle dependencies.
+   a.
+Declare the following Gradle dependencies.
 Make sure to add the open source dependencies mentioned:

  ``` kotlin
  dependencies {